 In order to be eligible for a pre-school credit award, a child must be resident in the Isle of Man and have their fourth birthday in the school year to which the credit applies.

-Applications are now open for the school year commencing in September 2017, for children with a date of birth between 1 September 2013 and 31 August 2014.
-Applications may also still be made for the current school year (2016-17), for children with a date of birth between 1 September 2012 and 31 August 2013.
+Applications are now open for the school year commencing in September 2018, for children with a date of birth between 1 September 2014 and 31 August 2015.

 Receiving confirmation of my credit award